 - Develop and operate statewide trail safety education programs.

 - Develop and provide training on trail accessibility and sustainability

 - Develop and deliver training that promotes safety or environmental protection related to recreational trails.
 This includes training related to trail planning, design, construction, maintenance, operation, and assessment, because each of these steps can relate directly to safety and environmental protection.
 Note: this does not include training related to club or organizational development or grant-writing skills.

-- Youth Corps – projects that accomplish any of the above by creation or use of an existing youth corps program, whether local or national in nature are highly encouraged!
+- Youth Corps – projects that accomplish any of the above by hiring/enlisting/partnering with youth organizations, corps or individual volunteers are highly encouraged!
 Please note that if the project proposes to utilize youth corps to accomplish a region/community-specific trails project, then the application would be more appropriately submitted to the general Recreational Trails Program grants as a “trail project”, not as an educational program.

 Examples of Education Projects: